 The game is now played at a more local and village level.
 Not just around Leh city but Archery in Ladakh is also very popular in regions like Turtuk, Kargil, and Zanskar.

 In Kargil, it is also associated accompanied by the religious Qasida and Salawat.
 There are a lot of skilled artisans in Kargil who made traditional bows and arrows as it was an important part of the culture.

 Fairs and Festivals of Ladakh – Conclusion

 Depending on which month you are planning your trip, make sure that you attend any festival falling at the same time.
 You will not only be entertained but will also learn a lot about the culture here; click some amazing photographs; witness some amazing dances by Lamas and have a great time.

 I hope the information above on the fairs and festivals of Ladakh was of help.
-If you have any questions, please feel free to ask in the comments section below and I will be happy to answer.
-You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.
+If you have any questions, you can ask in the comments section below.
+You can also contact me on Instagram to chat with me or subscribe to my YouTube channel and ask a question there.